dee-see/dee-see.github.io/_posts/2019-05-26-intigriti-xss-challenge-2-writeup.md

 ## Conclusion

 Another fun challenge!
-This time aroud my key takeaways are:
+This time around my key takeaways are:

 - Challenge your own assumptions, they could be making the challenge harder than it really is
 - Different representations of the same thing can help evade filters/validations, keep them in mind!